Last Revised: December 17, 2021

 For the first twenty years or so of the train’s existence it was operated in conjunction with the Chicago & North Western Railway which ferried the San Francisco from Omaha, eastward to Chicago.

-different railroads to stretch from the Midwest to West Coast.
+In total, the train was operated by three different railroads to stretch from the Midwest to West Coast.
 The City of San Francisco debuted on June 14, 1936 as a semi-articulated trainset known by the Union Pacific as the M-10004 (the railroad owned a total of seven of these trainsets).

 Because the train was one of the very first transcontinental streamliners to hit the rails the traveling public was awestruck.
 The original nine-car trainset was so successful that just a year later Union Pacific upgraded the train and doing away with the semi-articulated design (the M-10004 was reassigned to another run).